hazelcast/hazelcast-python-client/README.md

 Portable serialization supports versioning.
 It is a global versioning, meaning that all portable classes that are serialized through a member get the globally configured portable version.

-You can declare Version in the configuration file `hazelcast.xml` using the `portable-version` element, as shown below.
+You can declare the version in the `hazelcast.xml` configuration file using the `portable-version` element, as shown below.

 ```xml
 <hazelcast>